 Translation became more prominent and structured in the 20th century, where interpreting the context of the written text became important.
 Polish translator Aniela Zagórska, who translated every work of Joseph Conrad into Polish was given a great advice.
 Joseph Conrad was her uncle, and Conrad viewed translation as an art form that gives translators choices, which meant interpreting some of the text, instead of just translating them.

 Jorge Luis Borges of Argentina, who translated the creations of Virginia Woolf, Walt Whitman, Edgar Allan Poe, Rudyard Kipling, Franz Kafka, Hermann Hesse, André Gide and William Faulkner into Spanish also believed that translation is an art.
-He said that a translator can do improvements on the original work and at times may stray from the source text.
-He also believed that contradictory and alternative translations of the same source material can be valid.
+He said that a translator can do improvements on the original work.
+He also said that they sometimes stray from the source text.
+Borges also believed that contradictory and alternative translations of the same source material can be valid.

 Literal translations were confined to scientific, academic, historic and religious materials.
-Interpreting, which was previously recognized only as a special type of translation was established as a different discipline in the middle of the 20th century.
+They recognized interpreting as a special type of translation in the past.
+It was established as a different discipline in the middle of the 20th century.

 Translation Studies, which first started in the latter part of the 20th century is already an academic course today.
 It includes various subjects, such as terminology, semiotics, philosophy, philology, linguistics, history, computer science and comparative literature.
-It requires students to choose their specialty, in order to receive proper training either in literary, scientific, technical, economic or legal translation.
+It requires students to choose their specialty.
+When they specialize, translators receive proper training either in literary, scientific, technical, economic or legal translation.

 Contemporary translators helped improve languages through loanwords and borrowing terms from source languages into target languages.
 Technology and the Internet created a global market for language services, including the creation of translation software and localization services.
-It created jobs for translators around the world, allowing many to be freelance translators who can find work without leaving their homes or their countries.
+It created jobs for translators around the world, allowing many to be freelance translators.
+Freelancers can find work without leaving their homes or their countries.

 Working as translators opened new opportunities to bilingual people who acquire the necessary skills to be professional translators.
 They learn to use translation memory tools and other CAT tools to speed up the process of translating documents.

 But the present situation is the reverse of the status of translators from Antiquity until the medieval years.
-Translators before were recognized as scholars, researchers, academics and authors.
-Today, translators are almost invisible as their names do not often appear in the documents they spent so much time to translate.
+In the past, they recognized translators as scholars, researchers, academics and authors.
+Today, translators are almost invisible.
+Their names do not often appear in the documents they spent so much time to translate.

-In 2018, the global language services, which include translation, is estimated to reach US $46.52 billion and has the potential to grow bigger in the coming years.
+In 2018, the global language services, which include translation, totaled US $46.52 billion.
+The industry has the potential to grow bigger in the coming years.

-The future looks very optimistic for the language services industry, which is projected to be a US$56.18 billion industry by 2020.
-Expect to have more changes in the way translation services are delivered.
+The future looks very optimistic for the language services industry.
+Projections estimate that it’ll turn out US$56.18 by 2020.
+Expect more changes in the delivery methods of translations.

 - With most companies serving global clients, the need for fast and effective communication increases.
 Many translation companies will be offering a full suite of translation to meet the demands of the market.
-Localization will be in higher demand to ensure that companies are able to cater to the preferences of their global consumers.
+Localization will be in higher demand.
+Why?
+To ensure that companies are able to cater to the preferences of their global consumers.

 - There will be more demand for non-English languages.
-At the same time, more products and services from non-English speaking countries will be available to foreign markets, which will require translation services.
+At the same time, more products and services from non-English speaking countries will be available to foreign markets.
+Naturally, this will require translation services.

 - Developments in CAT tools and other computer-aided productivity tools will lower the cost of translation.
 Further, there will be more demand for other minority languages from small yet fast-growing economies alongside the niche languages.

-Although it is impossible not to avoid the increase in the use of machines to help the translation process, they are not seen as threats to human translators.
-Rather, they will be used to augment the work of translators to allow them to focus on the actual translation of a document.
+It is impossible ignore the increase in the use of machines to help the translation process.
+But they are not threats to human translators.
+Rather, they help augment the work of translators.
+It’ll allow them to focus on the actual translation of a document.